JaeminBest/greenNeopjukEE/data/README.md

 https://murra.tistory.com/18

 For YOLO training, we need train.txt and test.txt, and those file should contain the path of data.
-Primarily I got this file from executing yolo marking tool, and to change the path of all data easily, I used "convert_train.txt".
+Primarily I got this file from executing yolo marking tool, and to change the path of all data easily, I used "convert_path.txt".

 in charge : di-uni